cgomesu/nanopim4-satahat-fan/README.md

 # Run in the background
-If you're running options different than the default values, first edit the `pwm-fan.service` file to include those options in the `ExecStart=` row.
+If you're running options different than the default values, first edit the `pwm-fan.service` file to include those options into the `ExecStart=` command execution.

 ```
 # Copy the pwm-fan.service file to your systemd folder